GregCM/whrwthal/README.md

 ## First-Use ##
 On any OS, execute ``cd *installdir*`` in your terminal / command prompt.
 Now, you can run ``thrto.py`` [Windows], or ``./thrto.py`` [Linux/MacOS].

-**whrwhtal** will need to run a one-time setup and parse the text, which should only take a few seconds.
+**whrwhtal** will need to run a one-time setup, which should only take a few seconds.
 If you decide to enable low-footprint mode, this setup will happen every time you use **whrwthal**.
-Otherwise, from first setup on you can proceed the same way through the command prompt, or more simply create a shortcut to the file "thrto.py"
+You can start the same way through the command prompt every time, or more simply create a shortcut to the file "thrto.py".
+This is trivial in Windows; make sure it's set to run in the correct directory, and include the icon file if you like.
+MacOS shortcuts are a foreign and veiled mystery to me.

-You can change the default settings stored during this one-time setup at any time through the Options menu; this includes Language, Colors, Directories, and more.

-Linux users can create a desktop application referencing **whrwhtal** by writing to a desktop file.
+Desktop enviornment Linux users can create a desktop application referencing **whrwhtal** by writing to a desktop file (others, I recommend dmenu).
 Most likely, the best place for this is in

 ``~/.local/share/applications/``